At Home with Art – Treasures from the Brinsley Ford Collection at Basildon Park

 In displaying At Home with Art – Treasures from the Brinsley Ford Collection, the National Trust is continuing Basildon Park’s tradition of welcoming you to share in the pleasure of fine art.
 On a grey Berkshire day, you can lose yourself in a tour of Rome in an afternoon looking on works such as The Colosseum, and the Campo Vaccino by Busiri.

 The exhibition is open from 11am until 3pm, in the South Pavilion at Basildon Park.
+Please note that whilst we strive to open the exhibition as much as we can, as we depend on volunteer availability sometimes the exhibition may be closed to visitors.
+Please check if the exhibition is open with our friendly Visitor Reception team when you visit.
 Normal admission applies (NT members get in for free).